ivan-borovets/fastapi-clean-example/README.md

     username, or checking if a user meets the required age) belongs to the Domain or Application layer.
 > - Business rule validation often involves relationships between fields, such as ensuring that a discount applies only
     within a specific date range or a promotion code is valid for orders above a certain total.
-> - Pydantic is unsuitable for business rule validation.
-Its parsing and serialization features are irrelevant in this
+> - **Carefully** consider using Pydantic for business rule validation.
+While convenient, Pydantic models are slower
-    context, and while it might appear helpful for validation, it lacks the capabilities to handle complex relationships that may arise in Domain or Application layers.
+    than regular dataclasses and reduce application core stability by coupling business logic to an external library.

 ![#gray](https://placehold.co/15x15/gray/gray.svg) **External Layer**